amard33p/amard33p.github.io/_posts/2019-12-02-celery-seed-to-sprout.md

     **Considerations:**

-    * Why not use RPC as backend instead of installing an additonal component - Redis?
+    * Why not use RPC as backend instead of installing an additional component - Redis?
     * Due to [this issue](https://github.com/celery/celery/issues/4084) I found RPC to incorrectly report task status.
     * Why not use Redis as both broker and backend?
     * From [the docs](https://docs.celeryproject.org/en/latest/faq.html#do-i-have-to-use-amqp-rabbitmq),